SwedbankPay/developer.swedbankpay.com/_includes/update-payment-order.md

 | └─➔&nbsp;`method`                 | `string`     | The HTTP method to use when performing the operation.                                                                                                                                                                                                                                                                                                      |
 | └─➔&nbsp;`href`                   | `string`     | The target URL to perform the operation against.                                                                                                                                                                                                                                                                                                           |
 | └─➔&nbsp;`rel`                    | `string`     | The name of the relation the operation has to the current resource.                                                                                                                                                                                                                                                                                        |

-The response given when changing a payment order is equivalent to a `GET` request towards the `paymentorders` resource, as displayed above.
-Even though the fields are the same, the `UpdateOrder` request will overwrite the fields that were sent in the initial `Purchase` request.